6.3 |

 the immediate cause of bloody conflicts.

-in a religious war or conflict have known a long period of
+religious war or conflict have known a long period of religious quarrels

-period came to a close --so it seems-- when the ideal of
+But this period came to a close — so it seems — when the ideal

-religious liberty and tolerance was introduced by public figures
+of religious liberty and tolerance was introduced by public figures who

 freedom of religion would not only end the official discrimination

-of those who adhered to another religion than the established one,
+of those who adhered to a different religion than the established one,

 but that it would also create an ambience of